moomba42/Moomba42/REMEMBER.md

 ## GIT
 - `git log --graph --oneline --all` - show git tree
 - `git show -s --format='%ae' HASH` - show commit author
-- `git rebase -i HEAD~3` - rebase onto the 3rd last commit interactively (allowing you to f.ex. squash the commits)
+- `git rebase -i HEAD~3` - rebase onto the 3rd last commit interactively(whatever commit was last comitted, and two before it, inclusively), allowing you to f.ex. squash the commits.

 ## Other
 - `cat ~/.ssh/id_rsa.pub | pbcopy` - copy public rsa to clipboard
 - `ag -i -g 'filename' ~/some/directory` - search all files in a given directory containing the pattern "filename" in their file name, case insensitively
+- `minikube ssh grep host.minikube.internal /etc/hosts | cut -f1` - prints out the internal host ip that is used to access host resources from within minikube pods.